typedb/typedb/docs/pages/documentation/9-api-reference/api-reference.md

   `{"exception":"Only DELETE queries are allowed."}  `

-- 422 *Unprocessable Entity* Invalid graph operation was attempted.
+- 422 *Unprocessable Entity* Invalid knowledge base operation was attempted.

 **Request:**